 When in the day to check:

-If the adult person is using blood pressure medicine, try to check blood pressure about an hour when you have taken the medicine, particularly if there has been any concern about dizziness, falls, or poor balance.
+If the adult person uses blood pressure medicine, try to check blood pressure about an hour when you have taken medicine, particularly if there has been any concern about dizziness, falls, or poor balance.